 The Opera Lirica di Roma is celebrating some the great arias and most famous classical music pieces by Italian composers.

 Pieces by Puccini, Vivaldi, Rossini, Verdi, Leoncavallo, and Mascagni are on the program.

 There are two times per year when Rome celebrates massive sales throughout the city, and one of them just so happens to take place during the first few weeks of July.
 This sale will find several local shops slashing prices by as much as 50%, allowing you to save a lot of money on a variety of items.

 That being said, you should be wary of any discount higher than that, because there are some people who will try to scam you during this period.
-As long as you stick to the main stores, chances are you’ll find plenty of excellent deals From July 1st - 15th.
+As long as you stick to the main stores, chances are you’ll find plenty of excellent deals.

-For additional ideas of fresh fruits & veggies to enjoy during July, check out this guide to seasonal eating in Italy.
+The market, which risides in a trendy neighborhood in Rome, has vegetables, fruits, flowers, soaps, and more on offer.
+(For an ideas of which fruits & veggies to enjoy during July, check out this guide to seasonal eating in Italy)

 This section will provide some great ideas for things you can do at night while visiting Rome in July.
-If you’re looking for more activities, make sure to check our other sections for events such as Rome Summer Fest, Rock in Roma, an Orchestra at the Courtyard of St. Ivo or an Opera at the Caracalla Baths.
+If you’re looking for more activities, make sure to check our other sections for events such as Rome Summer Fest, Rock in Roma, or an Opera at the Caracalla Baths.